Deputation/pagewalkr/README.md

 # pagewalkr 🚶‍♀️🚶‍♂️🐕🐩
 An x64 page table iterator written in C++ as a kernel mode x64 Windows driver.
 The code in this repository is released under the MIT license.
 The project has been developed, debugged and tested on Windows 10 20h2.
 The usage of a kernel debugger and a virtual machine is highly advised.
+PRs are open, just like I am to criticism, feel free to open issues, discuss and suggest new features to implement.

 This project usses structures provided by ia32.hpp, a project which turned the entirety of the intel manual (SDM) defined structures into a single header, by wbenny & tandasat. https://github.com/wbenny/ia32-doc